-Although you can access your retirement benefit at age 50, if you take your benefit as a lump sum, less tax is payable if you wait until you reach your Commonwealth Government preservation age.
-This ranges from age 55 to 60, depending on your date of birth (see table below).
-When you reach your preservation age only 15% tax (plus Medicare levy) may apply to your benefit, instead of 30%.
+Although you can access your retirement benefit at age 50, if you take your benefit as a lump sum, less tax is payable if you wait until you reach age 60.
+When you reach age 60 only 15% tax (plus Medicare levy) may apply to your benefit, instead of 30%.
 For more information see the Triple S PDS.